breunigs/racecar/README.md

 * `session_timeout` – The idle timeout after which a consumer is kicked out of the group.
 Consumers must send heartbeats with at least this frequency.
 * `heartbeat_interval` – How often to send a heartbeat message to Kafka.
+* `pause_timeout` – How long to pause a partition for if the consumer raises an exception while processing a message.
+Default is to pause for 10 seconds.
+Set this to zero in order to disable automatic pausing of partitions.
 * `socket_timeout` – How long to wait when trying to communicate with a Kafka broker.
 Default is 30 seconds.
 * `max_wait_time` – How long to allow the Kafka brokers to wait before returning messages.
 A higher number means larger batches, at the cost of higher latency.
 Default is 1 second.